audioxide/data/data/posts/20210205-articles-statsioxide-250-reviews-edition.md

 - _[After the Gold Rush](/reviews/neil-young-after-the-gold-rush/)_ by Neil Young
 - _[Kind of Blue](/reviews/miles-davis-kind-of-blue/)_ by Miles Davis

+What a catalogue.
 Funnily enough the first ever new release we reviewed together was _To Pimp a Butterfly_ by Kendrick Lamar.
 Talk about peaking early.
 We’ve been chasing the dragon ever since.

 To date the only artist to appear more than once in the 27+ Club is Neil Young.
 We’ve reviewed two of his albums and both have made the cut.
-We love him.
+He is wonderful and we love him.

 ## Decades

 In retrospective reviews the most popular decade by far has been the 1990s.
-We’ve listened to 34 albums from the decade, giving an average score of 23.474.
+We’ve listened to 34 albums from the decade, giving an average score of **23.474**.
 We’re all ‘90s brats, so this fits.

 <div class="gif-container">
     <iframe title="Number of albums reviewed from each decade" aria-label="Bar Chart" id="datawrapper-chart-lmPk4" src="https://datawrapper.dwcdn.net/lmPk4/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="361"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();